cloud-gov/product/OnboardingChecklist.md

 - [ ] Learn how to access Nessus Manager as the main admin user (part of the platform secret keys).
 - [ ] Ask previous Director to give you Owner access in Zendesk.
 - [ ] Ask previous Director to give you AWS account ownership.
+- [ ] Ask Program Manager or previous Director to give you cloud.gov calendar ownership.

 ---
 ## Buddy checklist